SolarNetwork/sn-test-utils-js/README.md

-# SolarNetwork Control Toggler
+# SolarNetwork Test Utils

-TODO
+Some modules to help with writing tests in the SolarNetwork API.